 - Add soya sauce, vinegar, salt and curry powder if using.
 Mix well.
 Add in the pineapple chunks.

 - Saute the pineapples for about 2 minutes.
 Add the rice, little oil and then the chopped cilantro.

 - Toss everything well and fry for 2 to 3 minutes.

-- Serve pineapple fried rice hot or warm.
+- Serve pineapple rice hot or warm.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.

 For best results follow my detailed step-by-step photo instructions and tips above the recipe card.

 I’m Swasthi Shreekanth, the recipe developer, food photographer & food writer behind Swasthi’s Recipes.
 My aim is to help you cook great Indian food with my time-tested recipes.
 After 2 decades of experience in practical Indian cooking I started this blog to help people cook better & more often at home.
 Whether you are a novice or an experienced cook I am sure Swasthi’s Recipes will assist you to enhance your cooking skills.